Danakane/Redcat/README.md

 redcat supports mostly linux targets platform: Upon receiving a new linux connection (either bind a shell or a reverse shell) it will performe the following actions:
 * Disabling shell command-line history
 * Enumerate usefuls binaries using `which`.
-* Spawn a pty shell for a fully interactive shell session
+* Spawn a pty shell
+* Setup the local terminal in raw mode
+* synchronize the remote pty settings (columns, rows and `TERM`) with the local settings
+* Pick a shell among the available binaries on the remote system
 * Normalize the shell prompt

 For windows, no particular action are performed, however CTRL+C events are ignored.